whitewaterdesign/webpack-simple/README.md

 # webpack-simple
-Simple webpack build for webpage
+Simple starter webpack build for webpage with hot module replacement and SCSS scripts